Blog

 Visit typeRecommended cadenceWhy it works

-Recurring home visitsImmediate confirmation, 24-hour reminder, on-the-way messageRecurring clients mostly need reassurance that the visit is still on and roughly when to expect you.
+Recurring home visitsImmediate confirmation, 24-hour reminder, on-the-way messageRecurring clients already trust the schedule.
+They mostly need reassurance that the visit is still on and roughly when to expect you.

 Prep-heavy appointmentsImmediate confirmation with prep notes, 24-hour reminder, same-day short reminderIf clients need to be ready, forgetfulness is usually the problem, not intent.